 Time to Interact

-By monitoring a few key website benchmarking analytics at all times, you can dramatically increase eCommerce conversions moving forward.
-You’ll begin to gain actionable insight into not only the behavior of your users but the decision making process and how that relates to the online site that you’re trying to run.
+By monitoring a few key websites benchmarking analytics at all times, you can dramatically increase eCommerce conversions moving forward.
+You’ll begin to gain actionable insight into not only the behavior of your users but the decision-making process and how that relates to the online site that you’re trying to run.
 You’ll then be able to make necessary adjustments to help keep the reality of the situation in line with your expectations at all times.

 - One of the key performance metrics that you should always focus on is load time.